themegrill/colormag/readme.txt

 and we will include it within the theme from next version update.

 == Changelog ==
+* Added       - Option to set site title and tagline visibility.

 = Version 4.0.17 - 2025-06-09 =
 * Fix         - Typography slide issue.
 * Fix         - Fontawesome 6 issue.